 Civil & Environmental Engineering

-The Civil & Environmental Engineering Department at the University of Wisconsin-Platteville invites applications for a full-time Teaching Academic Staff position to start in August 2013 or January 2014.
+The Civil & Environmental Engineering Department at the University of Wisconsin-Platteville invites applications for a full-time Lecturer to start in August 2014.
+The preferred start date is August 19, 2014.
+This will be an academic year appointment with possibility of renewal.

 Applicants must have